brunocfnba/docker-training/README.md

 17. Run `bx ic init`, and set the environment variables in your machine.
 After set them when running `docker images` you should be able to view your images in Bluemix and not the local ones.
 If that's true, you made it!

+18. Copy the mongo image from Docker Hub to your Bluemix repository.
+Use `bx ic cpi mongo registry.ng.bluemix.net/<your registry space>/mongo`.

+19. Build the docker-mongo Dockerfile in your Bluemix.

+20. Download the bm-compose.yml file located in the *extras* directory.

-18. Now run your docker-compose command to start the python mongo environment on Bluemix using the `docker-compose` command.
+21. Now run your docker-compose command to start the python mongo environment on Bluemix using the `docker-compose` command.
+Use the downloaded bm-compose.yml file.

+22. Request a new IP address to Bluemix and bind it to you 'pyapp' container.

+23. Test your python API, go to \<your ip\>:\<your exposed port\>/myservice/list and then add some products to that.